abbylxt/COMP1521-23T1-Tut/README.md

 Please let me know if you see a mistake in my feedback form or abby.lin@student.unsw.edu.au

-Feedback for anonymous feedback: https://forms.gle/ZjAzFvvqneLEVZoq8
+Feedback for anonymous feedback: https://forms.gle/ZjAzFvvqneLEVZoq8 (code for general feedback, potatoes)

 Tutorials do not cover every examinable topic, so please revise the lectures as well.